dillon-li/CECS545-Project1/README.md

 # TSP
 Traveling Salesman for AI class.
 Done in Matlab.
-Refer to assignment pdf for details on the assignment
+Refer to assignment pdf for details on the assignment.
+Brute Forces TSP, so don't count on it working for above 13 cities.

 # Running the Code
 Keep the same project structure as the git repository.